Michael Codd: Commissioner

-Codd also led the department during the shooting spree of the Son of Sam killings, who killed six and wounded seven people between July 29 and July 31, 1977.
-300 officers were assigned to the Son of Same case and Codd rehired 136 officers that had been laid off to assist in the hunt.
+Codd also led the department during the shooting spree of the Son of Sam, who killed six and wounded seven people between July 29 and July 31, 1977.
+300 officers were assigned to the Son of Sam case and Codd rehired 136 officers that had been laid off to assist in the hunt.
 Following the arrest of David Berkowitz, Codd promoted 25 officers for their work in the case and awarded 193 members of the department certificates of merit.

 On September 11, 1977, Codd was admitted to St John's Queens Hospital for exhaustion.
 He was released on September 17 and returned to work on September 26.
-Codd announced his resignation on December 1, 1977 to allow incoming mayor Ed Koch to appoint his own commissioner.
+Codd announced his resignation on December 1, 1977, to allow incoming mayor Ed Koch to appoint his own commissioner.
 Upon leaving office, Codd applied for a disability pension under a provision in the "heart bill", which granted benefits to public safety officers who developed heart aliments.
 The Police Pension Board turned down his request based on the New York City Corporation Counsel's ruling that Codd's years as commissioner didn't count towards his pension.
 In 1981, the board approved Codd and 113 other "heart bill" pensions after a ruling by the New York Court of Appeals.
-Codd died on August 29, 1985 at his home in Elmhurst, Queens.
+Codd died on August 29, 1985, at his home in Elmhurst, Queens.
 He was 69 years old.